hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 yes

 [13:59:16](#167301355636Txfdq:gitter.im) <cosacam1 (cosacam1)>:
-so we better don't mess with Red í ½í¸ƒ
+so we better don't mess with Red ğŸ˜ƒ

 [14:07:03](#167301402337BeDYV:gitter.im) <cosacam1 (cosacam1)>:
 yesterday I visited a cousin of mine.
 He said excited "I wanna show you something".
 Then he asked ChatGPT3 to make a web application for selling goods in Red language (and he asked that in Spanish) .
 The AI did it and the answer started with `Red [needs 'web] ` Is it possible?
 I tried but it didn't work.
 Is there some library that I don't know of?